Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events

-Under two technical assumptions on the nature of this map, namely that the operator norm of $A$ is bounded and that it does lead to a drastic decrease in sparsity when it acts upon a sparse signal, we can prove the following theorem under these assumptions.
+Under two technical assumptions, namely that the operator norm of $A$ is bounded and that $A$ does not lead to large changes in the sparsity, we can prove the following theorem.

 \begin{theorem} The dynamics and the denoising basis \beq{ \hat A, \hat \BB = \argmin_{A,\ \BB \in \LL} \cbr{\norm{e^+ - A \hat \xi^-}_2^2 + \L_n \norm{\hat \xi^-_\BB}_0} } where $(\hat \xi^-_\BB)_i = \s_{\sqrt \L_n} ((e^-_\BB)_i)$ for $i \leq n$ and $\hat \xi^-$ and $\hat \xi^-_\BB$ denotes the same signal represented in the cardinal and $\BB$ bases respectively, satisfy \beq{ \norm{\xi^+ - \hat A \hat \xi^-}_2^2 \leq c_1 R_{\text{dynamics}}(\xi, \LL) + c_2 \L_n R_{\text{denoising}}({\xi}^-, \LL), } with probability at least $1 - c e/M_n$.
 Here $c$ is a constant greater than 10.
 Constants $c_1$ and $c_2$ only depend on the assumed properties of the dynamics operator $A$.
 The quantities $R_{\text{dynamics}}(\xi, \LL)$ and $R_{\text{denoising}}(\xi^-, \LL)$ are oracle risks that depend upon (i) the ideal denoising basis for past events $e^-$, (ii) the coordinates $i$ where $(e^-_\BB)_i$ is large, and (iii) the true future statistic $\xi^+$. \end{theorem}